LAC-Tech/laterbase/deterministic_simulation_testing.md

 This can happen inside a tick function, as well as the end of the simulation (in the `simulation.done`) method.
 #### Glossary

-- Nodes = Replica | Standby
+A lot of this VSR related.

+- Node: a machine in the cluster.
+A node can be either a *Replica* or a *Standby*.
-- Standby - node currently not participating in the replication ??
+- Standby: node currently not participating in the replication.
+- Replica: A node participating in the replication

-- Replica
+- Primary: The single Replica that is receiving writes.

-- One *primary* replica receives writes, the other *backup* replicas do not.
+- Backup: Read-only Replicas
 - View: conceptual state snapshots of the whole system

-- Storage Fault Atlas
+- Storage Fault Atlas - TODO: learn more about storage

-- `.in_flight_max` in-flight of what?

-- Partition Symmetry
+- Quorum: There 2f+1 Replicas
 - Core: "strongly-connected component of replicas containing a view change quorum"
 - Core vs Quorum

-- Sequencer

 ## "Testing Distributed Systems w/ Deterministic Simulation" by Will Wilson